OpenEvalProject/evals/manuscripts/elife-65459/v1/manuscript.md

 Networks were trained for 4000 iterations with a batch size of 256 and stopped if the error on the training batch was below 1%.
 We used Adam optimizer (Kingma and Ba, 2014) with default parameters and initial learning rate of 0.01, which is decayed every 200 iterations by a factor of 0.8.
 We also used learning rate ramping, which, for the first 200 iterations, monotonically increased the learning rate from 0.00001 to 0.01.
 The same firing rate regularization term was added to the loss as in the one-dimensional STORE-RECALL setup (see above).
 To improve convergence, we also included an entropy component to the loss (scaled with coefficient 0.3), which was computed as the mean of the entropies of the outputs of the sigmoid neurons.
 The test performance was computed as average over 512 random input sequences.

 We trained SNNs with and without SFA, consisting of 500 recurrently connected neurons.
-The membrane time constant was τm=20 ms, and the refractory period was 3 ms. Adaptation parameters were β=4 mV and τa=800 ms with baseline threshold voltage 10 mV.
+The membrane time constant was $\tau_{m}=20$ ms, and the refractory period was 3 ms. Adaptation parameters were $\beta=4$ mV and $\tau_{a}=800$ ms with baseline threshold voltage 10 mV.
 The synaptic delay was 1 ms. The same sigmoidal readout neuron setup was used as in the one-dimensional STORE-RECALL setup (see above).

 We ran five training runs with different random seeds (initializations) for both SNNs with and without SFA.
 All runs of the SNN with SFA network converged after ~ 3600 iterations to a training error below 1%.
 At that point we measured the accuracy on 512 test sequences generated using the previously unseen test bit strings, which resulted in test accuracy of 99.09% with a standard deviation of 0.17%.
 The LIF network was not able to solve the task in any of the runs (all runs resulted in 0% training and test accuracy with zero standard deviation).
 On the level of individual feature recall accuracy, the best one out of five training runs of the LIF network was able to achieve 49% accuracy, which is the chance level since individual features are binary bits.
 In contrast, all SNNs with SFA runs had individual feature-level accuracy of above 99.99%.

-## Decoding memory from the network activity
+#### Decoding memory from the network activity

 We trained a support vector machine (SVM) to classify the stored memory content from the network spiking activity in the step before the RECALL (200 ms before the start of RECALL command).
-We performed a cross-validated grid-search to find the best hyperparameters for the SVM, which included kernel type {linear, polynomial, RBF} and penalty parameter C of the error term {0.1, 1, 10, 100, 1000}.
+We performed a cross-validated grid-search to find the best hyperparameters for the SVM, which included kernel type {linear, polynomial, RBF} and penalty parameter $C$ of the error term {0.1, 1, 10, 100, 1000}.
 We trained SVMs on test batches of the five different training runs of 20-dimensional STORE-RECALL task.
 SVMs trained on the period preceding the RECALL command of a test batch achieved an average of 4.38% accuracy with a standard deviation of 1.29%.
 In contrast, SVMs trained on a period during the RECALL command achieved an accuracy of 100%.
 This demonstrates that the memory stored in the network is not decodable from the network firing activity before the RECALL input command.

 Additionally, analogous to the experiments of Wolff et al., 2017, we trained SVMs on network activity during the encoding (STORE) period and evaluated them on the network activity during reactivation (RECALL), and vice versa.
 In both scenarios, the classifiers were not able to classify the memory content of the evaluation period (0.0% accuracy).

-## sMNIST task
+#### sMNIST task

 The input consisted of sequences of 784 pixel values created by unrolling the handwritten digits of the MNIST dataset, one pixel after the other in a scanline manner as indicated in Appendix 1—figure 3A.
 We used 1 ms presentation time for each pixel gray value.
 Each of the 80 input neurons was associated with a particular threshold for the gray value, and this input neuron fired whenever the gray value crossed its threshold in the transition from the previous to the current pixel.

 Networks were trained for 36,000 iterations using the Adam optimizer with batch size 256.
 The initial learning rate was 0.01, and every 2500 iterations the learning rate was decayed by a factor of 0.8.
 The same firing rate regularization term was added to the loss as in the STORE-RECALL setup (see above) but with the scaling coefficient of 0.1.

 All networks consisted of 220 neurons.
 Network models labeled LIF with SFA and ELIF in the Figure 2C had 100 neurons out of 220 with SFA or transient excitability, respectively.
 The network with SFA had 100 neurons out of 220 with SFA and the rest without.
-The neurons had a membrane time constant of τm=20 ms, a baseline threshold of vth=10 mV, and a refractory period of 5 ms. LIF neurons with SFA and ELIF neurons had the adaptation time constant τa=700 ms with adaptation strength β=1.8 mV and –0.9 mV, respectively.
-The synaptic delay was 1 ms. Synapse parameters were F=20 ms, D=700 ms, and U=0.2 for the STP-D model, and F=500 ms, D=200 ms, and U=0.2 for the STP-F model.
+The neurons had a membrane time constant of $\tau_{m}=20$ ms, a baseline threshold of $v_{th}=10$ mV, and a refractory period of 5 ms. LIF neurons with SFA and ELIF neurons had the adaptation time constant $\tau_{a}=700$ ms with adaptation strength $\beta=1.8$ mV and –0.9 mV, respectively.
+The synaptic delay was 1 ms. Synapse parameters were $F=20$ ms, $D=700$ ms, and $U=0.2$ for the STP-D model, and $F=500$ ms, $D=200$ ms, and $U=0.2$ for the STP-F model.
 The output of the SNN was produced by the softmax of 10 linear output neurons that received the low-pass filtered version of the spikes from all neurons in the network, as shown in the bottom row of Appendix 1—figure 3B.
 The low-pass filter had a time constant of 20 ms. For training the network to classify into one of the 10 classes, we used cross-entropy loss computed between the labels and the softmax of output neurons.

-## The 12AX task
+#### The 12AX task

 The input for each training and testing episode consisted of a sequence of 90 symbols from the set {1,2,A,B,C,X,Y,Z}.
 A single episode could contain multiple occurrences of digits 1 or 2 (up to 23), each time changing the target sequence (A…X or B…Y) after which the network was supposed to output R. Each digit could be followed by up to 26 letters before the next digit appeared.
 More precisely, the following regular expression describes the string that was produced: [12][ABCXYZ]{1,10}((A[CZ]{0,6}X|B[CZ]{0,6}Y)|([ABC][XYZ])){1,2}.
 Each choice in this regular expression was made randomly.

 The network received spike trains from the input population of spiking neurons, producing Poisson spike trains.
 Possible input symbols were encoded using ‘one-hot encoding’ scheme.
 Each input symbol was signaled through a high firing rate of a separate subset of five input neurons for 500 ms. The output consisted of two readout neurons, one for L, one for the R response.
 During each 500 ms time window, the input to these readouts was the average activity of neurons in the SNN during that time window.
 The final output symbol was based on which of the two readouts had the maximum value.

-The neurons had a membrane time constant of τm=20 ms, a baseline threshold vth=30 mV, a refractory period of 5 ms, and synaptic delays of 1 ms. LIF neurons with SFA had an adaptation strength of β=1.7 mV, and adaptation time constants were chosen uniformly from [1,13500] ms.
+The neurons had a membrane time constant of $\tau_{m}=20$ ms, a baseline threshold $v_{th}=30$ mV, a refractory period of 5 ms, and synaptic delays of 1 ms. LIF neurons with SFA had an adaptation strength of $\beta=1.7$ mV, and adaptation time constants were chosen uniformly from $[1,13500]$ ms.

 A cross-entropy loss function was used to minimize the error between the softmax applied to the output layer and targets, along with a regularization term (scaled with coefficient 15) that minimized the squared difference of average firing rate between individual neurons and a target firing rate of 10 Hz.
 The SNN was trained using the Adam optimizer for 10,000 iterations with a batch size of 20 episodes and a fixed learning rate of 0.001.
 An episode consisted of 90 steps, with between 4 and 23 tasks generated according to the task generation procedure described previously.
 We trained the network consisting of 200 LIF neurons (100 with and 100 without SFA) with BPTT using five different network initializations, which resulted in an average test success rate of 97.79 with a standard deviation of 0.42%.